oisdk/site/posts/2018-05-05-induction.markdown

 type family (t ∷ k) ∝ (n ∷ ℕ) = (a ∷ Type) | a → t n k
 ```

-Then, we can use it to provide an inductive class on the natural numbers:
+Using this type family we can describe induction on the natural numbers:

 ```haskell
 class Finite n where